lyteword/kjv/numbers/chapter-15.md

 <sup>13</sup> All that are born of the country shall do these things after this manner, in offering an offering made by fire, of a sweet savour unto the LORD.

-<sup>14</sup> And if a stranger sojourn with you, or whosoever be among you in your generations, and will offer an offering made by fire, of a sweet savour unto the LORD; as ye do, so he shall do.
+<sup>14</sup> And if a stranger sojourn with you, or whosoever *be* among you in your generations, and will offer an offering made by fire, of a sweet savour unto the LORD; as ye do, so he shall do.

-<sup>15</sup> One ordinance shall be both for you of the congregation, and also for the stranger that sojourneth with you, an ordinance for ever in your generations: as ye are, so shall the stranger be before the LORD.
+<sup>15</sup> One ordinance *shall be both* for you of the congregation, and also for the stranger that sojourneth *with you*, an ordinance for ever in your generations: as ye *are*, so shall the stranger be before the LORD.

 <sup>16</sup> One law and one manner shall be for you, and for the stranger that sojourneth with you.